hannah1ee/cse15l-lab-reports/lab03.md

  # more lines of output
 ./technical/biomed/1471-2121-2-10.txt
 ```

+This command searches for and lists all regular files within the ./technical directory.
+The output are the paths of the regular files found, including any subdirectories.
+This command is useful for identifying all regular files within a specified directory and any of its subdirectories.

 ### option 2. `-name`
 - this option makes it so that `find` searches for files within a specific name or pattern